-As at 31st March 2021 2020 Rs.
+As at 31st March 2022 2021 Rs.
 Rs.
-19 MOVEMENT IN THE DEFERRED TAX ASSETS/ (LIABILITIES) Balance at the beginning of the year 448,489 (45,509) Origination and reversal of temporary difference Recognised in profit or loss (53,947) 496,101 Recognised in other comprehensive income (578) (2,103) 393,964 448,489
+MOVEMENT IN THE DEFERRED TAX ASSETS/ (LIABILITIES) Balance at the beginning of the year 393,964 448,489 Origination and reversal of temporary difference Recognised in profit or loss 227,666 (53,947) Recognised in other comprehensive income (11,139) (578) 610,491 393,964 MOVEMENT IN THE DEFERRED TAX ASSETS/ (LIABILITIES) Balance at the beginning of the year Origination and reversal of temporary difference Recognised in profit or loss Rs.
+MOVEMENT IN THE DEFERRED TAX ASSETS/ (LIABILITIES) Balance at the beginning of the year Origination and reversal of temporary difference Recognised in profit or loss Recognised in other comprehensive income (11,139)

 Deferred Tax is provided using the liability method, providing for temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for taxation purposes.
-Deferred Tax has been computed, taking into consideration the effective tax rate, which is 24% for the Company and the Deferred Tax Liability on the fair value change in unquoted investment at 10%.
+Deferred Tax has been computed, taking into consideration the effective tax rate, which is 24% for the Company and the Defered Tax Liability on the fair value change in unquoted investment at 10%.